andrewliew86/Basic-NER-tagger-for-HIV-medications/README.md

-# NER-tagger-for-HIV-medications
+# Basic-NER-tagger-for-HIV-medications

+Background: A Product Information document (PI) provides health professionals with a summary of the scientific information relevant to the safe and effective use of a prescription medicine.
+Clients would often require PDFs of the PIs to be saved whenever specific medicines are mentioned in a text (manuscript or transcript).
+Identifying common medications in a text and manually downloading the PDFs from the Therapeutic Goods Administration (TGA) website can be time consuming.

-Uses the spaCy library to identify any HIV medications mentioned in a text.
-It then uses the selenium library to open the TGA webpage with a link to the pdf containing the product information (PI) of the particular drug.
+Results: I used Python libraries to identify common HIV medications mentioned in a text and automatically download PDFs of the PIs from the TGA website.
+This saved alot of my time and reduced the risk of 'missing' PIs.

-This tagger can be used with text data where identifying HIV drugs and gathering the respective PI is important.
 Note that the HIV drug list used in the spaCy matcher is not exhaustive and does not include combination therapies.

+Libraries/tools used: SpaCy, Selenium